oracle/oracle-database-operator/docs/ordsservices/lifecycle_probes.md

 ## Test Configuration

-The following complete resource creates three ORDS replicas for lifecycle-probe testing.
+The following resource creates three ORDS replicas for lifecycle-probe testing.
 Replace `ORDSIMG` and `CONNECTSTRING` before applying it.
-The short timeout, period, and failure-threshold values are for an empirical failure/recovery test; use the default settings or values appropriate for your environment in production.
+The shortened timeout, period, and failure-threshold values are for the failure/recovery test; use values appropriate for your environment otherwise.

 ```yaml
 apiVersion: database.oracle.com/v4